GreyNoise-Intelligence/greynoise-fluentbit-lua/README.md

 # GreyNoise FluentBit Lua Prototype
-This is a prototype filter plugin for [FluentBit](https://fluentbit.io/).
+This is a prototype filter plugin for [FluentBit](https://fluentbit.io/) which uses the GreyNoise API to drop or de-prioritize records in order

 # Getting Started